(+1) 718-5225575

 The wine sector is a key example.

-France performed better: +18.5% in volume and +16.8% in value, keeping the average price stable at €11.5/liter (almost double that of Italy).
+France did better: +18.5% in volume and +16.8% in value, maintaining a stable average price at 11.5 €/liter (almost double that of Italy).

 This shows that higher-end products withstand the impact of tariffs better.